 Taken together, acute treatment of MVR exhibited the renoprotective effect against T2D via decreasing oxidative stress and apoptosis.
-This protective activity could be attributed due to the presence of high percentage of polyphenolic compounds such as α -mangostin, γ -mangostin, gartanin, and so on, possibly through improving glucose level and lipid metabolism, enhancing mitochondrial integrity, diminishing oxidative stress, inhibiting lipid peroxidation process and inflammation, enhancing insulin sensitivity, and modulating several apoptosis pathways.
-Thus, the findings demonstrated that MVR could be a potential candidate for the compared with the diabetic control group in a dose-dependent management of DN owing its antioxidant and anti-hyperglycemic effects.
+This protective activity could be attributed due to the presence of high percentage of polyphenolic compounds such as $\alpha$ -mangostin, $\gamma$ -mangostin, gartanin, and so on, possibly through improving glucose level and lipid metabolism, enhancing mitochondrial integrity, diminishing oxidative stress, inhibiting lipid peroxidation process and inflammation, enhancing insulin sensitivity, and modulating several apoptosis pathways.
+Thus, the findings demonstrated that MVR could be a potential candidate for the effects.
 Further studies are required to evaluate the specific antidiabetic mechanism of MVR extract.
 It is also required to isolate the abundant compounds from MVR extract and to perform the mechanistic studies on diabetics and associated complications.